liyunrui/food_review_analysis/README.md

 Fpr more details, please see **data_process.py, train.py and model/bert_ssc.py**.

 # Result
-Due to lacking of GPU resoruces, the fine-tuning model only stopped and 2 epochs.., the validating accuracy and f1-score could refer to **bert_ssc-restaurant-191219-0740.log**
+Due to lacking of GPU resoruces, the fine-tuning model stops training at only 2 epochs.., the validating accuracy and f1-score could refer to **bert_ssc-restaurant-191219-0740.log**
 # Usage